OpenCollarTeam/opencollarteam.github.io/docs/Quick-User-Guide.md

 ### Runaway

 If you find you must clear an owner, you can do that by pressing the Runaway button in the Access menu, or typing [prefix] runaway.
 This will wipe the access list and reset all collar functions to default.
+Make sure the .settings notecard is absent or blank (see Settings above).

 ## About RLV